cambiotraining/bacterial-genomics/materials/21-assembly_qc.md

 :::{.callout-exercise}
 #### Assembly contiguity

-To assess the contiguity of your assemblies, you ran `QUAST` as part of the assembleBAC pipeline:Open the file `transposed_report.csv` in the metadata directory of your assembleBAC results directory.
+To assess the contiguity of your assemblies, you ran `QUAST` as part of the assembleBAC pipeline.
+Open the file `transposed_report.tsv` in the `preprocessed/assemblebac/metadata` directory.
 This should open the file in _Excel_.
 - Answer the following questions:
   - Was the assembly length what you expect for _Staphylococcus aureus_?
   - Did your samples have good contiguity (number of fragments)?
   - Do you think any of the samples are not of sufficient quality to include in further analyses?

 :::{.callout-answer}
-For the dataset we are using, we had our file in `results/assembleBAC/transposed_report.csv`.
+For the dataset we are using, we had our file in `processed/assembleBAC/transposed_report.tsv`.
 We opened this table in _Excel_ and this is what we obtained:

 ```